The Best Medicine: Decoding The Hidden Meanings Of Laughter

 "Look, it's Andre!"

 You can read about Provine's observational study here.
-And find out why rat "laughter" can prevent aggression in other rats, why laughter may be a universally-recognized human sound, and why teenage boys at risk for becoming psychopaths don't join along in the laughter of others.
+And find out why rat "laughter" can prevent aggression in other rats, why laughter may be a universally-recognized human sound, and why teenage boys at risk for psychopathy don't join along in the laughter of others.

+Hidden Brain is hosted by Shankar Vedantam and produced by Jennifer Schmidt, Parth Shah, Rhaina Cohen, Laura Kwerel and Thomas Lu.
+Our supervising producer is Tara Boyle.
+You can also follow us on Twitter @hiddenbrain, and listen for Hidden Brain stories each week on your local public radio station.

 Copyright 2020 NPR.
 To see more, visit https://www.npr.org.